 Notes: The percentage of high school graduates earning a CCR diploma is the number of students who graduated with a CCR diploma divided by the total number of graduates in the Class of 2014.
-For example, in Nevada, among the 70 percent of students who graduated from high school, 29.8 percent of them earned a CCR diploma.
+The total number of graduates could include graduates from multiple cohorts.
+For example, in Nevada the four-year high school graduation rate for the Class of 2014 was 70 percent.
+But among all students who earned a diploma in 2014, which may include four-year and extended-year graduates, 29.8 percent of those graduates earned a CCR diploma.